airshipit/deckhand/doc/source/api_ref.rst

 * ``tag`` - string, optional, repeatable - Used to select revisions that have been tagged with particular tags.
+* ``sort`` - string, optional, repeatable - Defines the sort order for returning results.
+Default is by creation date.
+Repeating this parameter indicates use of multi-column sort with the most significant sorting column applied first.
+* ``order`` - string, optional - Valid values are "asc" and "desc".
+Default is "asc".
+Controls the order in which the ``sort`` result is returned: "asc" returns sorted results in ascending order, while "desc" returns results in descending order.

 Sample response: